kordastilab/ImmunoCluster/README.md

 multi-dimensional scaling (MDS) plot on median expression values for each channel.
-MDS plots represent an unsupervised way to indicate similarities between samples at a global level before more in depth analsysis.
+MDS plots represent an unsupervised way to indicate similarities between samples at a global level before more in depth analysis.
 In the example here we can see that there is no observable high-level difference between the two GvHD condition samples, however there does appear to be a weak separation between samples collected at D30 and D90 post BMT.
 Here and throughout the pipeline, colkey can be